jundalisay/sp/content/en/research/hume/treatise/book-2/part-2/section-09.md

 ---
 heading: Section 9
-title: "THE MIXTURE OF BENEVOLENCE AND ANGER WITH COMPASSION AND MALICE"
+title: "The Mixture of Benevolence and Anger with Compassion and Malice"
 description: "Book 2 of The Simplified Treatise of Human Nature by Hume"
 c: "steelblue"
-weight: 4
+weight: 38
 writer:
   name: David Hume
   url: https://en.wikipedia.org/wiki/David_Hume